Info

 • General administrative support — We can help run events, lead hiring rounds, share organizational best practices, or other general support activities that may be needed.

 • BERI is not a donor or a grantmaker, although we do occasionally remit grant awards from existing funding.
 BERI’s primary role is not as a source of funding, but rather as a tool to more effectively use external funding.
 If a problem can be solved by granting money directly to you or to your university, then you should apply directly to a relevant funder.
-We maintain a partial list of Grantmakers in existential risk reduction here.
+We maintain a partial list of a partial list of grantmakers who support projects focused on the reduction of existential risk:

 • BERI shares many similarities with fiscal sponsors.
 Compared to most fiscal sponsors, BERI is more hands-on, more flexible, and more specialized for university contexts.
 While we do occasionally enter into fiscal sponsorship agreements with specific groups, we do this only when needed and not as a service that we offer at-large.